astrotars/stream-crm-lead-chat/README.md

 }
 ```

-Our `register` first performs an HTTP Post to our backend with the fields that were bound in our form.
-The backend responds with `userId`, `token`, `channelId`, and `apiKey` which is what we need to configure our chat client and user.
-We start by intitializing a `StreamChat` instance with our `apiKey`.
-We set teh user via `setUser` with our id and token.
+Our `register` function first performs an HTTP Post to our backend with the fields bound in the form.
+The backend responds with `userId`, `token`, `channelId`, and `apiKey` which are what we need to configure the chat client and user in the frontend.
+To load StreamChat to our React frontend we initialize a `StreamChat` instance, then set our Customer User via `setUser`.
 This call authenticates the client to communicate with the Stream Chat API on behalf of that user.
 We then retrieve the appropriate channel via `chatClient.channel` and set our component's state.

 ## Step 4: User Enters Chat Room